History of Decoration Day (Memorial Day)

 The sun's warmth come and gone

-A most perilous of nights
+A most perilous night

-But winter is no eternal arrival
+Yet winter is no eternal arrival

 Here for a while, until it must go